lcnetdev/scriptshifter/doc/hooks.md

-# Transliterator life cycle hooks
+# ScriptShifter life cycle hooks

 This is a guide for language specialists with some Python development skills, or who can partner with Python developers to create new, complex